derekfrye/sql-middleware/docs/README.md

 ### Importing

-Use the prelude to import everything you need, or import stuff item by item:
+You can use the prelude to import everything you need, or import item by item.

 ```rust
 use sql_middleware::prelude::*;